 All of our patrol officers are certified as police officers at either of the following police academies; Arkansas Law Enforcement Training Academy in Camden, AR, or B.R.T.C.
 Law Enforcement Training Academy in Pocahontas, AR.
 Our officers attend training each year on active shooters, firearms, self defense, bias based policing, ethics, as well as many other law enforcement topics.

 In 2008, the Arkansas State University Police Department began an accreditation process with the International Association of Campus Law Enforcement Administrators.
 This program will show that our department will adhere to the highest standards of professionalism and excellence which is vital to the success of our department in fulfilling our mission of protecting the students, faculty, staff and visitors that pass through each day.
 The University Police Department was awarded accredited status in 2009.
 In 2011, the University Police Department began self-assessment through the Commission on Accreditation for Law Enforcement Agencies (CALEA) and was awarded standard accreditation through CALEA in the summer of 2012.
+The University Police have maintained this accreditation since this time by being reassessed on an annual basis.

 The Communication Center is located in RM 2166 of the Reng Student Services Center (Student Union).
 The Communication Center operates 24hrs a day, seven days a week.
-The Communication Center employs four full time communication operators that are responsible for answering telephones, operating the police radio, monitoring campus alarm systems, and keeping up with the computerized logs.
+The Communication Center employs five full time communication operators that are responsible for answering telephones, operating the police radio, monitoring campus alarm systems, and keeping up with the computerized logs.